-- Prior years' claims adjustments reflect changes in the discounted value of unpaid claims. - Deferred premium acquisition cost adjustments are reflected for 2008 2011. - The outlook is based on the status quo business model and existing cost structures and does not incorporate Capital Management Plan changes. - For policy year 2008, there is no rate change for Basic insurance coverages.
-Optional rates were reduced by three per cent in July 2008.
+- Prior years' claims adjustments reflect changes in the discounted value of unpaid claims. - Deferred premium acquisition cost adjustments are reflected for 2009 2011. - The outlook is based on the status quo business model and existing cost structures. - For policy year 2008, there was no rate change for Basic insurance coverages.
+Optional rates were reduced by 3% in July 2008.
 For policy years 2009 - 2011, required rate changes are assumed for both the Basic and Optional businesses.
-Any proposed changes to Basic insurance rates are subject to regulatory approval. - Investment income as shown includes the expected interest, dividends, and other income and realized gains/losses from the investment portfolio. - The outlook is based on current generally accepted accounting principles. - These results reflect the overall operations of the business including Basic and Optional insurance and non-insurance activities. - Claims incurred reflects current claims trends, vehicle population growth and inflation. - Driver Penalty Point Premiums will be replaced by Driver Risk Premiums beginning in 2009.
+Any proposed changes to Basic insurance rates are subject to regulatory approval. - Investment income as shown includes the expected interest, dividends, and other income and realized gains / losses from the investment portfolio. - The outlook is based on current generally accepted accounting principles. - These results reflect the overall operations of the business including Basic and Optional insurance and non-insurance activities. - Claims incurred reflect current claims trends, vehicle population growth and inflation. - Driver Penalty Point Premiums will be replaced by Driver Risk Premiums beginning in 2009.
 The amount of Driver Penalty Point Premiums and/or Driver Risk Premiums included in the forecast is constant for all years.
 Should Driver Risk Premiums exceed the amounts included in the forecast, they will be used to reduce Basic insurance rates for our customers and result in a reduction in insurance premiums.